sdondley/sdondley.github.io/about.md

 and former labor organizer for UFCW Local 1459 in Springfield, MA.
-I've had an early [interest in computers](https://steve.dondley.com/Tech-stuff/#computer-hardware) and programming since childhood and a fascination with mass communication which I developed during my post secondary education at UMass.
+I've had an early [interest in computers](https://steve.dondley.com/Tech-stuff/#computer-hardware) and programming since childhood and a fascination with mass communication which I developed during my post secondary education at Grossmont Community College in San Diego and UMass.
 I combined these passions and began developing websites for labor unions in in the late 90s.
 I launched my company, Prometheus, in 2005.

-I continue to be involved in the labor movement and serves as the Recording Secretary for my labor council in Springfield, MA.
-I also served a two-year term as a city councilor in the city of Westfield, MA.
+I continue to be involved in the labor movement and serve as the Recording Secretary for my labor council in Springfield, MA.
+I also served a two-year term as a city councilor in the city of Westfield, MA from 2016 to 2018.
 I am currently focused on the development of the [UnionConnect mobile app platform](https://unionconnect.com) my company developed for labor unions among many other projects.